 STDs, or Sexually Transmitted Diseases (also known as STIs—Sexually Transmitted Infections) are bacterial or viral infections transmitted through bodily fluids — such as semen, vaginal discharge, or blood – or skin-to-skin contact during sexual encounters.
 These bacteria and viruses live and reproduce near and in the genitals, anus, mouth, and throat because those are warm and moist areas of the body.

-The infection (STI) refers to the actual viruses or bacteria, while the term “disease” (STD) indicates the symptoms that arise due to the infection.
+The infection (STI) refers to the presence of the viruses or bacteria in the body, while the term “disease” (STD) indicates the damaged cells and symptoms that arise due to the infection.